By Austin Knudsen

-The C-100 comes with a lockable hard plastic case and two fifteen-round magazines, along with a variety of accoutrements (manual, cleaning brush, lock, etc.).
+The C-100 comes with a lockable hard-plastic case and two 15-round magazines, along with a variety of accoutrements (manual, cleaning kit, lock, etc.).
 The magazines appear to be very high quality, and are of gloss-blue finish with blue plastic followers, black plastic base pads and witness holes.

 Just for essess & gees, I tried the C-100 with a couple of magazines for the Israeli-made Bul Cherokee pistols (also CZ-75 clones) I had for testing.
 While the BUL magazines were for full-size pistols and extended below the bottom of the C-100’s grip frame, the magazines functioned perfectly in the C-100 and locked the slide back when empty.

 Like I said, the C-100 is a dead-ringer for the CZ-75 Compact.
 The slide is steel, but the frame is aluminum.
 That’s a good thing, as the C-100 is intended to be a defensive carry pistol, and all-steel pistols tend to get left at home because they are heavy.